Rmcavin/donut_tycoon/README.md

 ## Technologies Used

 #### Front End
   The pages are created using EJS for templating.
-These pages are served by my express server and styled using CSS.
+These pages are served by my Express server and styled using CSS.

 #### Back End
   This app runs in Node.js with Express handling the server routing.
 I use additional libraries such a body parser and method override to add additional utilities to Express.
 My database is PostgreSQL, and I use knex.js as my Query Builder.
+I utilized additional features of knex, such as seeds and migrations to structure my database schema and populate it with sample data.

   I will soon add authentication using Bcrypt.